aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datetimegroupitem/_index.md

 ### getMinute() {#getMinute--}

+<b>@deprecated.</b> Please use the 'minute' property instead.
 Gets and sets the minute of the grouped date time.

 ```javascript
 getMinute() : number;